jeffpc/nx01/docs/architecture.md

 `nomad`
 -------

-A utility used to query files on an `fs` mounted pool.
+A utility used to query files on an `fs` mounted volume.
 It allows the user to inspect some of the state that is not visible through POSIX APIs.
 It uses `ioctls` to get more information from `fs`.